blacckwolff-cs/vulpes/variables.md

 ---

 > **Summary:**
 > Vulpes variables are flexible, explicit, and composable—designed to let you express both low-level detail and high-level intent.
+> Named `[FX]` functions give you local, first-class functions without boilerplate—bridging the gap between functional and procedural styles!